mstallmo/gst-plugin-ssd/README.md

 See the [GStreamer Docs](https://gstreamer.freedesktop.org/data/doc/gstreamer/head/gstreamer/html/gst-running.html) for more information on how to install custom plugins.

+Note: If you are having any issues building the plugin, make sure you have `libgstreamer-plugins-base-1.0-dev` installed as well as gstreamer itself.
+To install pluins-base-dev run
+`sudo apt-get install libgstreamer-plugins-base-1.0-dev`

 ## Testing
 To do a simple test after building the plugin run the following from the bash shell `gst-launch-1.0 -v -e v4l2src device=/dev/video0 ! queue ! video/x-h264,width=1920,height=1080,framerate=30/1 ! h264parse ! avdec_h264 ! ssmbd ! xvimagesink sync=false`